cosmos/gaia/docs/governance/best-practices.md

 The deposit period currently lasts 14 days.
 If you submitted your transaction with the minimum deposit (64 ATOM), your proposal will immediately enter the voting period.
 If you didn't submit the minimum deposit amount (currently 64 ATOM), then this may be an opportunity for others to show their support by contributing (and risking) their ATOMs as a bond for your proposal.
 You can request contributions openly and also contact stakeholders directly (particularly stakeholders who are enthusiastic about your proposal).
 Remember that each contributor is risking their funds, and you can [read more about the conditions for burning deposits here](./process.md#burned-deposits).

 This is a stage where proposals may begin to get broader attention.
-Most popular explorers currently display proposals that are in the deposit period, but due to proposal spamming, this may change.
-[Hubble](https://hubble.figment.io/cosmos/chains/cosmoshub-4/governance), for example, only displays proposals that have 10% or more of the minimum deposit, so 6.4 ATOM or more.
+Some block explorers display proposals in the deposit period, while others don't show them until they hit voting period.

 A large cross-section of the blockchain/cryptocurrency community exists on Twitter.
-Having your proposal in the deposit period is a good time to engage the so-called 'crypto Twitter' Cosmos community to prepare validators to vote (eg. tag [@cosmosvalidator](https://twitter.com/cosmosvalidator)) and ATOM-holders that are staking (eg. tag [@cosmos](https://twitter.com/cosmos), [@adriana_kalpa](https://twitter.com/adriana_kalpa)).
+Having your proposal in the deposit period is a good time to engage the so-called 'crypto Twitter' Cosmos community to prepare validators to vote (eg. tag [@cosmosvalidator](https://twitter.com/cosmosvalidator)) and ATOM-holders that are staking (eg. tag [@cosmoshub](https://twitter.com/cosmoshub), [@CosmosGov](https://twitter.com/CosmosGov)).

 ### The Voting Period